-OBS Studio is a free open source recording and live streaming software that is available for Windows, Mac, and Linux!
+OBS Studio is a free open-source recording and live-streaming software that is available for Windows, Mac, and Linux!
 It's just one of the tools you might use if you want to create a Live Event in Uscreen.

 As far as streaming software goes, it's our number one recommendation for ensuring you get the best quality that your mic and camera can stream into Uscreen.

-Think of OBS like a switchboard where you plug in all the mics and cameras you want to use.
+Think of OBS as a switchboard where you plug in all the mics and cameras you want to use.
 You get total control over the quality and can switch between video and audio sources like a DJ.

 Navigate to Content, then go to Live Events to first create a live event.

 If you haven't created a live event before, make sure to follow our help article for a step-by-step explanation.

 On the Stream tab, under the Live Event page, you're going to see a Stream Key.
 This key is needed so OBS can link with Uscreen.
 Copy it by clicking on the Copy key button next to the Stream Key.

 Since stream keys can be reused, you will have to wait at least 5 minutes from event to event to reuse the same key.
 If you are creating a completely new live event, then you won't need to worry about that.